 Enter the journey name and give it a description.

 Adding a state

-In the process builder, add a state that defines the first step of your process.
+In the journey builder, add a state that defines the first step of your journey.
 As CommandCenter lets you link all the CRM modules, you should select the module to which a state belongs.
 This must be repeated for every state that you add to the builder.
-You can add up to 50 states in a process.
+You can add up to 70 states in a journey.